 Family-friendly hiking spots in NH

-As the ultimate antidote to screen time and stress-filled schedules, there is something about cooking over a campfire or trekking into the pine-scented woods that prompts even the busiest of families to relax and reconnect.
+As the ultimate antidote to screen time and stress-filled schedules, there is something about trekking into the pine-scented woods that prompts even the busiest of families to relax and reconnect.

 From state parks, town forests, and nature preserves to the high peaks of the White Mountain National Forest, trails in the Granite State range from easy walks in the woods to some of the most challenging climbs east of the Rocky Mountains.

-Where to find the hike that's right for your family?
+How to find the hike that’s right for your family?
 Ask knowledgeable staff at outdoor gear stores, hit the library for hiking guide books, contact the New Hampshire chapter of the Appalachian Mountain Club, or browse the NH Bureau of Trails website for maps, tips and other hiking resources.
+(Note: In summer 2020, because of COVID-19, it’s best to check with each location on restrictions and/or changes, but most trails are open)

-To keep kids motivated on the hike, find a trail that offers interesting features.
+To keep kids motivated on the hike, find trails that offer interesting features.
 Hikes to waterfalls, fire towers, unusual rock formations, and shallow brooks that require stepping on a few rocks to cross are always a hit.
 And as always, safety first!
 Wear sturdy hiking shoes; bring along a first aid kit, bug spray and sunscreen; dress in layers; expect sudden changes in weather and pack snacks and plenty of water.

-Check out these 10 trails for “peak experiences” when hiking with kids.
+11 trails for “peak experiences” when hiking with kids

 As one of only a few isolated peaks in the region between Keene and Nashua, and the tallest, its name in the Abenaki language translates loosely to mean “mountain that stands alone.”
 But you won’t be alone when heading up the mountain: approximately 125,000 people hike Monadnock every year, drawn to the summit’s eye-popping views that reach all the way to Boston on a clear day.
 Multiple trails leaving from Monadnock State Park at the mountain’s base will bring you to the summit.
 Best for ages 8 and older, and kids who already like to hike.